-Honesty is important in all that we do and it’s never too early to teach kids about the importance of honesty.
-These children’s books about honesty will help your kids learn about the importance of being honest.
+Honesty is important in all that we do and it’s never too early to teach kids about the importance of being honest.
+These children’s books about honesty will help your kids learn about this important character trait.

 “Anyone who doesn’t take truth seriously in small matters cannot be trusted in large ones either.” -Albert Einstein

 Here is a sneak peek at what you’ll find in this post.

 - Favorite books that focus on the theme of HONESTY including a FREE printable book list.

 - A list of discussion questions/conversation starters about the character strength- HONESTY which you can also print.

 - Resources for families to hold a Family Dinner Book Club on the HONESTY theme including menu ideas, activities, and a family service project.